logzio/jmx2logzio/README.md

 <h2 #id="jmx2logzio-as-java-agent-setup">jmx2logzio as Java agent setup</h2>

 In most cases, you can configure jmx2logzio to run as an agent.
-In this configuration, jmx2logzio forwards metrics directly to Logz.io.
+In this configuration, Jolokia exposes the metrics as REST, and jmx2logzio reads it from them and sends it to Logz.io

 If your app is running in a Docker container, consider using [jmx2logzio with Jolokia](#jmx2logzio-jolokia-setup) instead.